wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  Set `true` to reset the page number when sorting
+  Set `true` to reset the page number when sorting.

 - **Default:** `false`